dunhamlab/BreweryEvolution/README.md

 -  2018_06_13_TestForEthanolInWort.csv

 ## (B) Settling Assay
-The raw images associated with the settling assay experiments are avaliable.
+The raw images associated with the settling assay experiments are available.
 The two replicates are split into two directories:
 - 20180621
 - 20180524

 ## (C) Sensory Analysis
-The reformatted responses from the sensory panel done at HomebrewCon 2018 are avaliable at:
+The reformatted responses from the sensory panel done at HomebrewCon 2018 are available at:
 - Beer_ScoreSheet_Reformatted.txt

 # Scripts